Skip to main content

 Custom provider requirements

-Self-hosted or custom providers must expose OpenAI-compatible audio endpoints:
+Self-hosted or custom providers only need an OpenAI-compatible speech endpoint:

 TTS requests are server-side